-The Cybersecurity Act recently approved is just the last act (for now) in a flurry of policy and operations- level activities carried out in recent years by the European Commission, by agencies and in member states regarding cybersecurity.
+The Cybersecurity Act entered into force on the 27 of June 2019 is just the last act (for now) in a flurry of policy and operations- level activities carried out in recent years by the European Commission, by agencies and in member states regarding cybersecurity.
 This high level of activity is based on several reasons.
 On the one hand, cyber threats have finally been recognized as a major hazard and something that will not go away if left alone, with numbers on the growth and financial impacts of “hard” cyber risks that continue to be staggering.
 On the other, if we also consider the soft side of the threats, i.e. the risk areas, the attack vectors, the social impact, we are bringing to the stage even more worrying risks, from electoral interferences, to deep privacy violations, to the manipulation of individuals, to outright social control.

 The flurry of activities mentioned above is therefore a (positive) consequence of this situation: it is evidence of policy-makers’ recognition that we are fighting for time, facing a new virtual space tied to a clock that is constantly ticking and much faster than normal legislative tempo; something that cannot be defined holistically once in a while, but must be constantly analyzed, managed and updated.